We Rescued Two Baby Kestrels

 It was the same kind.
 It was neither cold nor dehydrated.

-I decided our first bird was not up to eating rats, it needed fluid so I fed it liver soaked in diluted Gatorade with a little salt substitute added for potassium.
+It needed fluids, so I fed it liver soaked in diluted Gatorade with a little salt substitute added for potassium.

 I also kept the light off except to warm the birds right after feeding.